heinpen/Sorting-table-vanilla-js-webpack/README.md

 <div id="sort-table-container"></div>
 ```

-2. Include script.js and styles.css files in your project in wich you can find helpful comments.
+2. Include script.js file in your project in wich you can find helpful comments.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)